PhoenixMystique/Focus-Plus/README.md

 # Focus-
-Focus+ is App to detox digital toxicity this app is purely made in java with the help of ANdroid Studio Im using Java as backend language in android studio using usage stats Manager in android to get info use custom list to take and sort data
+Focus+ is App to detox digital toxicity this app is purely made in java with the help of Android Studio Im using Java as backend language in android studio using usage stats Manager in android to get info use custom list to take and sort data